History of The Greek Theatre

 Located within Griffith Park, the historic Greek Theatre stands as one of the nation’s most beloved and recognized outdoor entertainment venues.

-Throughout its history, the Greek has played host to some of the biggest legends in music – from Sir Elton John to Frank Sinatra, Bruce Springsteen to Carlos Santana and many more in between.
+Throughout its history, the Greek has played host to some of the biggest legends in music – from Sir Elton John, Aretha Franklin, Frank Sinatra, Bruce Springsteen, Carlos Santana and many more in between.
 This iconic venue has also served as a site for numerous high school graduations, community events and backdrops for television shows and motion pictures.

 The Greek Theatre is owned by the City of Los Angeles and managed, operated and booked by SMG.
 The 5,900 capacity outdoor venue is among the City’s most cherished public sites.